Can I Be Terminated While On Workers Comp in California?

 Therein lies the catch – terminating an employee just because they sustained an on-the-job injury or are collecting workers’ compensation benefits is against the law.

 However, when a person loses their job while they are collecting workers’ compensation benefits, very rarely will an employer actually admit that they are doing so because the worker was injured or filed a claim.
 What is much more likely is that an employer will use a “legal” reason to terminate somebody when they are collecting workers’ compensation benefits.
-This is why it is a good idea to talk with a San Bernardino workers’ compensation attorney to make sure you get what you deserve.
+This is why it is a good idea to talk with a Riverside workers’ compensation attorney to make sure you get what you deserve.

 Some of the ways that a person could legally be terminated from their job after they have filed a workers’ compensation claim include: